Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Exploiting the RM Structure in Reinforcement Learning

-Our second approach to exploit the structure of a reward machine is based on hierarchical RL, in particular, the options framework \shortcite{sutton1999between}.
+Our second approach to exploit the structure of a reward machine is based on \emph{hierarchical reinforcement learning (HRL)}, in particular, the options framework \shortcite{sutton1999between}.
 The overall idea is to decompose the problem into subproblems, called \emph{options}, that are potentially simpler to solve.
 Formally, an option is a triple $\tuple{\mathcal{I},\pi,\beta}$, where $\mathcal{I}$ is the initiation set (the subset of the state space in which the option can be started), $\pi$ is the policy that chooses actions while the option is being followed, and $\beta$ gives the probability that the option will terminate in each state.
-Note that an option can be thought of as a macro-action.

 In our case, the agent will learn a set of options for the cross-product MDP, that focus on learning how to move from one RM state to another RM state.
 Then, a higher-level policy will learn how to select among those options in order to collect reward.